alexandrezfs/sockrage-webRTC-meeting/README.md

 chat-webRTC-meeting
 ==============

-[Node JS] A browser enabled chatroom using Sockrage and WebRTC
+[Node JS] A browser enabled chat using Sockrage and WebRTC